 There are two credit Bureaus in Canada Equifax and Transunion.
 Reviewing your credit card twice a year for error may help you rebuild your credit in Canada. by reviewing your credit history, you may distinguish which area you need to improve. late or missed payments, debt utilization ratio, bankruptcy are the most common causes of having bad credit.
 Sometimes errors on your credit report can affect your credit score.
 By checking your credit history may help you improve your credit report.
 You are entitled to one credit report from each credit bureau.

 In addition to that, having your issue sorted may help you to a better position to take into action.
-When you discover accuracies or identity theft, make sure to call your creditor’s attention by calling them or sending them an email.
+When you discover inaccuracy or identity theft, make sure to call your creditor’s attention by calling them or sending them an email.
 This is how to file a dispute for any inaccuracies.

 Pay Off your outstanding balance.